Hi, I'm ARLO™ — Ask Me Anything!

 Hi Julie,

-So glad you asked this question as I believe a lot of people wonder about this same issue.
+So glad you asked this question, as I believe many people wonder about the same issue.
 The reverse mortgage allows borrowers to receive a benefit or loan amount based on their age, property value, interest rates and the HUD lending limit.
 This money can be used to pay off existing loans, as a line of credit to be drawn as the borrower desires, for monthly payments paid to the borrower, a combination of these options or to purchase a home.
 If you use the entire amount available to you to purchase a property, there are no funds left in the loan to make payments to the borrower.

-Some borrowers have chosen the adjustable rate line of credit option for receipt of funds on a purchase reverse which allows them to take less than a full draw of the full reverse mortgage available (the fixed rate requires a full draw at closing).
-This does allow borrowers to then use the remaining funds for payments or a line they can access as needed, but this means they have to come in to closing with more money so most borrowers don't choose this option.
+Some borrowers have chosen the adjustable-rate line-of-credit option to receive funds on a purchase reverse, which allows them to take less than the full reverse mortgage available (the fixed rate requires a full draw at closing).
+This does allow borrowers to use the remaining funds for payments or as a line they can access as needed, but it means they have to come into closing with more money, so most borrowers don't choose this option.

-In the last such case where the borrower did make this choice, the borrower felt that the lower interest accrued on the lower balance of the initial credit line and the growth of the funds making more money available later would be more advantageous than having the money in the bank.
-However, most borrowers choose to use the entire loan to purchase the property and in that case, there would be no money left for monthly payments or a line of credit.
+In the last such case where the borrower did make this choice, the borrower felt that the lower interest accrued on the lower balance of the initial credit line and the growth of the funds, making more money available later, would be more advantageous than having the money in the bank.
+However, most borrowers use the entire loan to purchase the property, leaving no money for monthly payments or a line of credit.

 Hi Constance,